 Another part of daily life for social workers is to be involved in the enrollment process at Cookson Hills.
 Social workers meet with prospective families to evaluate if placement would be appropriate for the child.
 Then, when a new student arrives at Cookson Hills on their first day, the social worker meets with the family and guides them through the paperwork, introduces the family to their child’s houseparents, and provides general care and support on what is a very hard, emotional day.

 Of course, there are lots of unplanned things that happen day in and day out.
 Social workers may get called to the school to meet with the principal and a student.
-They may help a houseparent who is overbooked by taking a child to the doctor.
-If a child is upset or in crisis, the houseparent’s first call is to a Social Worker who provides guidance and support to the houseparent and steps into the crisis with the child if needed.
+They may help overbooked houseparents by taking a child to the doctor.
+If a child is upset or in crisis, the houseparent’s first call is to a Social Worker.
+They can provide guidance and support to the houseparent and step into the crisis with the child if needed.
 Social workers are available to our houseparents for these types of calls after hours and on weekends as well.

-There are also many little things that get done throughout the day: scheduling visits for a child to see their custodial family, updating a child’s progress notes, having lunch with houseparents and students, untangling the swings at the playground, or going on a walk with a child.
-Even though these items seem small and insignificant, they are big things to the people involved and all part of the daily tasks at hand.
+There are also many little things that a Social Worker completes throughout the day.
+They schedule visits for a child to see their custodial family.
+They update a child’s progress notes.
+Have lunch with houseparents and students.
+They untangle the swings at the playground or go on a walk with a child.
+Even though these items seem small and insignificant, they are big things to the people involved.
+Moreover, they are all part of the daily tasks at hand.

 Did you know that Cookson Hills is currently seeking a full-time Christian Social worker?
 If this sounds like the job for you, please click HERE to fill out a quick form and we will be in contact with you!